steadywool/fedora-playbook/README.md

 ## Structure

-The variables are present in the `roles/ROLE_NAME/defaults` directories.
+Variables are present in the `group_var` & `roles/ROLE_NAME/defaults` directories.
 You can edit them to customize your installation.

-Variables used by all roles are in the `group_var` directory.

 Dotfiles are located in the `/files/dotfiles` directories of each roles.